When in a sentence a reflexive verb is changed to any personal form, the -se pronoun should be placed in front of the verb.

 Queremos jugar al fútbol – We want to play football

-A compound predicate is, basically, when two verbs come together.
+A compound predicate is, basically, when two verbs are put side by side.
 They can can be bound together by a preposition or just follow each other without any preposition.
 The first verb has to be changed to a certain personal form, and the second one is, in most cases, an infinitive.

 Don’t say: Queremos jugamos

-It wouldn’t be correct to say that verbs can be compound, so we use the term predicate.
+It wouldn’t be correct to say, that verbs are compound, so we use the term “predicate”.

 Let’s return to the the initial question.
 What happens when a reflexive verb is used within a compound predicate?